kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 For instance, in this log excerpt, `coroutine#4` is started on the thread `worker-2` and continued on the thread `worker-1`.

-To run the coroutine only on the main UI thread, you specify `Dispatchers.Main` as an argument:
+To run the coroutine only on the main UI thread, we should specify `Dispatchers.Main` as an argument:

 ```kotlin
 launch(Dispatchers.Main) {